 Italy has many Astronomical OBSERVATORIES and planetariums.
 The Planetarium in Milan was established in 1930 and is the largest and most important planetarium in Italy.
 Italy has many astronomy clubs.

-Italy belongs to many International ORGANIZATIONS. including the World Trade Organization, and the European Union.
+Italy belongs to many International World Trade Organization, and the European Union.
 The country has been a member of the UNITED NATIONS since 1995 and has deployed UN peacekeeping troops on several missions.

 Italy has a population of over 60 million PEOPLE.
 Many famous people have called the country their home including Galileo, astronomer; Christopher Columbus, explorer; Florence Nightingale, nurse; and Michaelangelo, artist.
 Italy has had many rulers including presidents, kings, ministers, dukes, counts, emperors, and dictators.

 QUILTING is popular in Italy and there are Quilting Guilds and Quilt Shows.
 The earliest known surviving European bed quilt is from late 14th century Sicily.
 Corded quilting is thought to have originated in Italy hence its other name, Italian quilting.
 Knitting and weaving is also popular.
 The Garfagnana, a mountainous region in northwest Tuscany, has long been home to a rich tradition of handweaving.

-Italy has many REPTILES and amphibians including lizards and tortoises, and turtles.
+Italy has many REPTILES and amphibians including tortoises, and turtles and lizards.
 The Sicilian Wall Lizard is only found in the Sicily and Aegadian Islands.
 The Spur-Thighed Tortoise is a tortoise subspecies of the larger Mediterranean tortoise.
 The Spectacled salamander is only found in the southern Apennine Range in Italy Many reptiles are native to the country and its islands..
 Italy has a variety of snakes including 7 species of poisonous snakes, all vipers, of which the Adder, the Asp Viper, the Nose Horned Viper, are the most dangerous.